-Looking back, it was very silly to have spent all that money on DVDs, especially considering the only thing I can watch a DVD today is on an almost 9 year old MacBook Pro.
+Looking back, it was very silly to have spent all that money on DVDs, especially considering I don’t even have a device that can play DVDs.
 We don’t own a TV at home, let alone a DVD player.
-Furthermore, DVDs aren’t even the “thing” anymore, as BlueRay and other technologies have taken over.
+Furthermore, DVDs aren’t even the “thing” anymore, since online streaming services like Netflix and Disney+ have taken over.

-Today I have a box full of DVD's sitting in one of the closets at home.
+Today I still have a box full of DVDs sitting in one of the closets at home.
 So much for my awesome DVD library…

 2. Quit listening to hot tips

-Although I started investing early when I was 23 years old, I was buying mutual funds that financial advisers from banks were recommending.
-I knew that minimizing Management Expense Ratio (MER) was a good idea but I’d often get persuaded by these “financial advisers” to go with active managed funds.
+Although I started investing early in my early 20s, I was buying mutual funds that bank financial advisers were recommending.
+I knew that minimizing Management Expense Ratio (MER) was a good idea but I’d often get persuaded by these “financial advisers” to go with actively managed funds.
 Simply because these funds had better historical returns.
-Unfortunately, the active managed funds also happened to have much higher MER's than mutual funds that tracked index.
+Unfortunately, the actively managed funds also happened to have much higher MERs than mutual funds that tracked the different indexes.

-I should have learned about dividend growth investing or pass index ETFs investing, or a hybrid of both investing strategies that we are currently deploying today.
-If I had purchased dividend stocks like Royal Bank, Disney, TD, Johnson & Johnson over 10 years ago, I’d be sitting at a very comfortable yield on cost for these stocks, collecting great dividend payouts every quarter.
+What I should have done instead, is to invest my money in dividend growth stocks or simply invest in index ETFs.
+If I had purchased dividend stocks like Royal Bank, Disney, TD, and Johnson & Johnson over 15 years ago, I’d be sitting at a very comfortable yield on cost for these stocks, collecting great dividend payouts every quarter.
 Likewise, index ETFs have much lower MER than most mutual funds.
 Even a small 0.5% difference in fee can make a HUGE difference in the long term.

 4. Take advantage of the economic downturn

 Then the financial crisis hit.
 As a result of the financial crisis, the stock market stumbled too.
-Since I had some spare cash laying around, I thought I’d take advantage of the down market by buying some Canadian stocks.
-Two of the stocks I purchased were Royal Bank (RY.TO) and ING Direct (now called Intact Financial, IFC.TO).
+Since I had some spare cash lying around, I thought I’d take advantage of the down market by buying some top Canadian dividend stocks.
+One of the stocks I purchased was Royal Bank (RY.TO).

-I purchased both stocks at a much discounted price.
-My original thought was that I’d wait for the market to recover.
+I purchased Royal Bank at a heavily discounted price.
+My original plan was that I’d wait for the market to recover.

 The stock recovered a bit in early March but then the market started dropping again.
 Panicked, I decided to sell all 100 shares on March 3 at $29.05 to take in a small profit.
 I thought I was a genius.

-Little did I know that the stock price would continue to climb after my sell.
+Little did I know that the stock price would continue to climb after my sale.

 5. Be patient

-As I showed above with my Royal Bank, and Intac Financial trades, if I had been patient, I would be doing very well today.
+As I showed above with my Royal Bank trade, if I had been patient, I would be doing very well today.
 But I was young and impatient.
-I was looking for the quick buck and the excitement of big stock gains in very short period of time.
+I was looking for the quick buck and the excitement of big stock gains in a very short period of time.
 Thanks to my impatience, I had gotten out of many trades way too early, losing either huge gains, or huge amount of dividends.

 Be patient, my 23-year-old self.

-I recalled using Google in the 90's and thought the search engine was a million time better than Yahoo and other search engines around.
+I recalled using Google in the 90s and thought the search engine was a million times better than Yahoo and other search engines around.
 I thought to myself, if Google were to go public one day, I should purchase some shares and hold forever.
-I thought Google had great potentials.
+I thought Google had some excellent potential.

-But instead of listening to my intuition and purchasing shares of Google and Apple, I didn’t go through with it.
-Yes I eventually purchased Google and Apple stocks but it wasn’t until many years later.
-Talk about missed opportunity.
+Instead of listening to my intuition and purchasing shares of Google and Apple, I didn’t go through with it.
+I did eventually purchase Google and Apple stocks but it wasn’t until many years later.
+Talk about missed opportunities.

-Just for fun, let’s look at the historical chart for Google from when it first went public to today.
+Just for fun, let’s look at the historical chart for Google.

-And here’s what the Apple stock chart looked like from 2007 to today.
+And here’s what the Apple historical stock chart looked like.

 7. Say yes to free money

-If work has RRSP (or 401(k)) matching, take advantage of it.
+If work has RRSP matching, take advantage of it.
 It’s essentially free money from your employer.
 It amazes me how many people don’t take advantage of this great benefit.